AdrienVannson/doreisa-internship/report/report.typ

 Note that the partitioning of the task graph only has an impact on which scheduling actor will have the responsibility to schedule each task.
 It is still the Ray scheduler of the node on which the scheduling actor runs will eventually be in charge of scheduling the task on any node of the cluster.

-Since the partitioning does not determine the nodes executing each task, since the communication cost between the actors is small and since all the communications happen in parallel, one can expect the choice of the graph partitioning strategy to have a very small impact on the performance as long as the subsets of the partition have comparable sizes.

 ==== Considered strategies

 Two partitioning strategies have been considered: